Churches Remain Closed In New York City's Coronavirus Hot Zones Following Judge's Ruling

-NEW YORK (CBSNewYork) — Churches in New York’s coronavirus cluster zones will remain closed by court order this weekend.
+NEW YORK (CBSNewYork) — Churches in New York’s coronavirus cluster zones will remain closed by court order.

 The ruling comes amid a setback in the nationwide fight against COVID-19 and a dire warning about so-called “COVID fatigue,” CBS2’s Christina Fan reported Saturday.